doc4d/4d-web-studio/docs/overview.md

 ## What is 4D Web Studio?

-4D Web Studio is a powerful platform for web design and development powered by 4D and ORDA.
-It introduces a new way of building complete web applications.
+4D Web Studio is a new way of building business web applications, powered by 4D.
+Our vision is to provide developers a 100% web browser experience by allowing them to:

-The goal is to provide developers with an experience that takes place exclusively in the web browser.
-This includes:
-* designing webforms by dragging and dropping components on a canvas
+* design web forms visually by drag and dropping components on a canvas
-* previewing pages directly in the browser
+* preview pages instantly
-* mapping data easily thanks to ORDA data classes
+* easily map data with ORDA data classes
-* directly executing 4D code on a web event or a datasource event
+* directly execute 4D code on web events or datasource events
-* coding & debugging in the browser
+* code & debug in the browser
-* editing a data model
+* and even edit a data model

-At the end of the road, 4D developers will be able to build complete web business applications using only their web browsers and 4D coding skills.
+At the end of the road, developers will be able to build complete web business applications using only a web browser and their 4D coding skills.
 There is no Javascript involved.

 ## What to expect from this preview version